pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 Let's review how some models deal with this:

 **Decision Trees**: Tend to select variables with high cardinality at the top, thus giving more importance above others, based on the information gain.
-In practise, it is an evidence of overfitting.
-This model would be good to see the difference between reducing or not a high cardinality variable.
+In practise, it is evidence of overfitting.
+This model is good to see the difference between reducing or not a high cardinality variable.

-**Random Forest** -at least in R implementation- handles only categorical variables with at most 52 different categories.
+**Random Forest** -at least in R implementation- handles only categorical variables with at least 52 different categories.
 It's highly probable that this limitation is to avoid overfitting.
-This point in conjunction to the nature of the algorithm -create lots of trees- reduces the effect of a single decision tree when choosing a high cardinality variable.
+This point in conjunction to the nature of the algorithm -creates lots of trees- reduces the effect of a single decision tree when choosing a high cardinality variable.

 **Gradient Boosting Machine** and **Logistic Regression** converts internally categorical variables into flag or dummy variables.
 In the example we saw about countries, it implies the -internal- creation of 70 flag variables.
 Checking the model we created before: